USS Essex (LHD-2): 2008

 During the 2008 Myanmar Cyclone Nargis crisis and the subsequent Operation Caring Response aid mission, Essex and her amphibious group (made up of Juneau, Harpers Ferry, and the destroyer USS Mustin) stood by off Burma from 13 May to 5 June, waiting for the Myanmar junta government to permit US aid to its citizens.
 In early June, with permission still not forthcoming, it was decided to put the group back on its scheduled operations.

 2009

 Early in 2009, Essex completed exercise Cobra Gold, which had been cut short the previous year.
 Essex followed this with exercise Balikatan with the Republic of the Philippines.
 Essex then got underway in support of exercise Talisman Saber 2009 and conducted various well deck and flight deck evolutions supporting this joint bilateral exercise between the U.S. and Australian military forces.

 2010s

 2010

 In February, at the conclusion of exercise Cobra Gold 2010, Essex visited Laem Chabang in Thailand.

-During 21–23 October, the Essex Expeditionary Strike Group provided humanitarian assistance and disaster relief to the Philippines after the Super Typhoon Juan (international name Megi) caused extensive destruction to municipalities along the eastern coast of the Province of Isabela.
+From 21–23 October, the Essex Expeditionary Strike Group provided humanitarian assistance and disaster relief to the Philippines after the Super Typhoon Juan (international name Megi) caused extensive destruction to municipalities along the eastern coast of the Province of Isabela.
 The crew was awarded the Humanitarian Service Medal.